-Tallahassee’s Innovation Park is amid expansion.
-New construction requires many variables to be considered.
-One large, expensive component for the construction of a new building is the air conditioning system.
-The Heating, Ventilating, and Air Conditioning (HVAC) company Trane is a partner with the FAMU-FSU College of Engineering and solicited the help of Senior Design students to explore the options for making the air conditioning system of Parka potential new building more efficient.
+Tallahassee’s Innovation Park is a campus that houses many research institutions.
+One of which is the National High Magnetic Field Laboratory, commonly referred to as the MagLab.
+The Innovation Park is constantly improving.
+One large, expensive component that can be improved is the air conditioning system.
+The Heating, Ventilating, and Air Conditioning (HVAC) company Trane is a partner with the FAMU-FSU College of Engineering and solicited the help of Senior Design students to explore the options for making the air conditioning system of the Innovation Park more energy efficient.
 The team must explore many options and propose a technical solution to decrease total cost and increase efficiency of the system.